 Section 1.
 Jury Duty.
-Employees who are called to serve on a jury, or served with a subpoena as a witness in any court proceeding concerning a matter which is not personal to the employee, shall be allowed time off from work without loss of pay or accrued benefits.
+Employees who are called to serve on a jury, shall be allowed time off from work without loss of pay or accrued benefits.
+Employees subpoenaed in the scope of their employment will provide a copy of the subpoena to their supervisor and consult with the supervisor to schedule their appearance.
+Attendance to matters under subpoena within the scope of an employee's employment will be on paid time.
 Any fees received shall be endorsed over to the City for deposit in the City's General Fund, provided, however, that any fees received for such duty occurring on days that are not regular workdays for the employee shall be retained by the employee.
 Employees excused from jury duty or court proceedings are expected to work the remainder of their regular workday.